VitalikCholan/VitalikCholan/README.md

 :wave: Hi there!
 I'm Vitalik Cholan, a passionate frontend-blockchain developer with a desire to create interactive user experiences and integrate blockchain technology correctly.

-:computer: Currently, I am almost done with my project - a cryptocurrency converter as a Google Chrome extension.
+:computer: Currently working at Insiders.
 <br>
-:mortar_board: Currently, I'm learning Angular, Solidity, and RxJS.
+:mortar_board: Currently, I'm learning Solidity, HardHat and smart contract security/vulnerabilities.
 <br>
-:eyes: I'm looking for a job in the tech industry.
+:eyes: I'm looking for new opportunities in frontend and blockchain development.
 <br>
 :man: Pronouns: Vitalik Cholan or Vitaliy Cholan.
 <br>